Hazegard/Goauld-doc/content/en/02-agent/01-tunnels.md

 weight: 1
 ---

-The Goauld agent supports multiple transport mechanisms to establish communication with the server.
+The Goauld agent supports multiple transport mechanisms to communicate with the server.
 If a transport fails, the agent automatically falls back to the next available method.

-The agent will try to connect to the server using several transports:
+The agent attempts to connect to the server using several transports:
 1. Direct SSH connection
 2. SSH over QUIC
 3. SSH over TLS